-As a small business owner, one of the biggest keys to success is being able to leverage marketing to gain exposure to your services and products and increase brand awareness to grow your sales.
+As a small business owner, one of the biggest keys to success is being able to leverage Search Engines to gain exposure to your services and products and increase brand awareness and of course grow sales.
 Taking stock of all potential marketing channels and deciding which ones are the best fit for you is extremely important.

-Chances are that you have considered hiring a marketing specialist or agency but have decided not to be because of how potentially cost prohibitively they can be.
-Maybe you have talked to a few and have received ridiculously high monthly fees!
+Chances are that you have considered hiring a marketing specialist or agency but have decided not to be because of how expensive they can be.
+Maybe you have talked to a few greedy ones...

-The truth is that no matter how marketers or agencies may make it seem, growth isn't guaranteed for anyone regardless of who does it or how much you are convinced to pay.
-You have shameless promoters who have figured out a way to easily promote themselves, making it seem like they are generally good on all aspects of marketing for any business in any industry in any market - when the reality of things is that they are only good at promoting themselves.
-People like Billy Gene Is Marketing, constantly push promo video ads on Facebook even belittling other agencies and freelancers to make himself look better but in reality a quick Google Search on "billy gene is marketing scam" can reveal that people are often convinced to pay updwards of $10,000 monthly for no results at all.
+The truth is that no matter how marketers or agencies may make it seem, growth can't be guaranteed for anyone regardless of who does it or how much you pay.
+There some shameless hustlers who have figured out a way to easily promote themselves, making it seem like they are geniusly clever on all aspects of marketing for any business in any industry in any market - when the reality of things is that they are only good at promoting themselves.
+People like Billy Gene Is Marketing, constantly pushes promo video ads on Facebook and even belittling other agencies and freelancers to make himself look better but in reality a quick Google Search finds results such as "billy gene is marketing scam" that reveal how people are often convinced to pay updwards of $5,000 monthly for no results at all.
 We have done tests ourselves off his suggestions to prove to ourselves that it's all fluff and yup - following his suggestions for example don't yield any measurable results.
 Needless to say, it's important to hire based on knowledge, trust, and history - but never over pay and never pay a monthly retainer that will make you uncomfortable and 'break the bank' each month.